 Overall the choice between these Apple headphones leans firmly in favor of the Apple AirPods Pro (2nd generation).
 It has an expanded feature set, including ANC for commuters, and improved hardware with the H2 chip managing Bluetooth 5.3 connectivity.
 Additionally, the ear tips make for greater noise isolation and sound quality.
-You can find it for $249 at Amazon.

 However, it’s important to consider the gulf in price between the two, a full $80 USD difference.
 In many ways, they’re still very similar and have comparable battery life, design, and build quality.
 All of this together makes it worth considering the Apple AirPods (3rd generation) if you’re on a budget or simply prefer the open fit.
-It can be found for $19.99 at Amazon.

 What should you get instead of the Apple AirPods Pro (2nd generation) and Apple AirPods (3rd generation)?

 Our foremost recommendation for products outside these two AirPods models are the Sony WF-1000XM5 wireless earbuds.
 These come with excellent sound quality, active noise canceling, and a solid overall fit.
 Unfortunately, It’s pricier ($298 at Amazon) than either of the AirPods we’ve looked at here, but in our view, it’s justified for the long battery life and overall functionality.